Manyika people: History

 In 1695 Emperor Changamire Dombo overran the rich gold-producing kingdom of Manyika, descending to the lowlands on the eastern edge of the country to destroy the Portuguese market town at Masikwesi.
 Dombo now controlled the whole gold-producing territory from Butwa in the southwest to Manyika in the northeast.

 Another use for the word Manyika was developed by the Portuguese in the late 19th century.
-Claiming that the then-reigning Mutasa had made a "voluntary submission" to them in 1876, they expanded the area of Manyika on their maps to the enormous territory to which they laid claim:

 The greatly expanded Portuguese Manyika included the territory of Maungwe; the Portuguese treated the Makoni chiefs of Maungwe as independent sovereigns and made treaties with them.

 A third use of Manyika was that made by the British as a counter to claims by the Portuguese and the SaManyika people.
 In their attempt to gain control of "the Pungwe River route, which was the main water way to and from Beira", the British South Africa Company imposed "a treaty on Mutasa on 14 September 1890".
 The treaty "provided that no one could possess land in Manyika except with the consent of the BSA Company".
 When it was signed the company invented its own "Greater Manyika", the western boundaries of which lay deep inside Portuguese territory; areas such as Mazoe and Maungwe, to which the company made different claims, were excluded.
 Once the company's frontiers had been fixed by means of war and arbitration, there was no longer any need to inflate the power and territory of Mutasa.